willtholke/annotation-project/README.md

-# Annotation Project
+# pyclassify

-See `/data-collection` for the data collection process.
+See [/data-collection](./data-collection) for the data collection process.

-See `/annotation-manual` for the annotation manual .tex files and pdf.
+See [/manual](./manual) for the annotation manual source files and pdf.

-See `/model` for the implementation of the model.
+See [/classifier](./classifier) for an implementation of the ordinal classifier and the data sets used for classification